 Everyone knows the symbol of the green shamrock and relates it to Ireland.
 What the shamrock symbolizes, everyone also knows, right?
 If you find a four-leaf clover you are in luck!
 But we know this is very uncommon and the Irish symbol actually has only 3 leaves.
 The legend of the three-leaf shamrock reaches far back into the history of Ireland to a time when patron saint St. Patrick brought Christianity to Ireland.
 Using this clover, which could be found all over the green island, he explained the foundation of this religion to the people.
 The 3 leaves of the clover symbolize the Father, the Son and the Holy Spirit - the Holy Trinity of Christianity.

 Better know Ireland's history, it's worth it!

 It is worthwhile to delve into the history of this small sympathetic country, especially if you are planning a long stay in Dublin through an internship.
-You'll be amazed what great achievements they have made and how much they have contributed to the modern development of the world.
-Robert Boyle, the father of chemistry and Charles Parsons, the inventor of the steam turbine, have changed the world and both are from Ireland.
+You'll be amazed at what great achievements they have made and how much they have contributed to the modern development of the world.
+Robert Boyle, the father of chemistry and Charles Parsons, the inventor of the steam turbine, has changed the world and both are from Ireland.
 The Irish have also contributed greatly to the world of literature with Jonathan Swift (Gulliver's Travels), Samuel Beckett (Ulysses) or James Broker (Dracula!), bringing new accents to English literature.
 If you are an English Literature student you should be familiar with these names, and as a prospective intern in Ireland, it will do you good to have previously heard these names before.
-The traditional Irish music served as a muse to many styles of world music, such as folk, jazz and rock.
+The traditional Irish music served as a muse to many styles of world music, such as folk, jazz, and rock.
 One might think that the Irish settled all over the world, just to share a piece of their happiness in a musical way.
 You see, the idea of an internship in Dublin is even more appealing when you know a bit of its history.